michaelmcandrew/civicrm-user-guide-gitbook/events/keeping-track-of-events-and-participants.md

 participants.
 If you are looking for how to add participants, please see the *Manual event registration* chapter.

-### Overview of participants for all upcoming events {style="font-size: 14px; font-family: Arial, verdana, sans-serif; font-weight: bold; margin-bottom: 5px; color: rgb(0, 0, 0); font-style: normal; font-variant: normal; letter-spacing: normal; line-height: 17px; orphans: auto; text-align: start; text-indent: 0px; text-transform: none; white-space: normal; widows: auto; word-spacing: 0px; -webkit-text-stroke-width: 0px;"}
+### Overview of participants for all upcoming events

 1. Navigate to **Events > Dashboard**
 2. Click the **Counted:** link to see all the contacts for an event.